radiantearth/stac-api-spec/ogcapi-features/README.md

 Additionally, STAC has extended the Link object to support additional fields that provide header values to the client should they be needed for a subsequent request for the next page of results.
 The use of header values for pagination with GET requests is uncommon, so if your implementation does not use them you can omit this attribute in the Link.
-These fields are described in detail in the [Item Search](../item-search/README.md#paging) spec.
+These fields are described in detail in the [Item Search](../item-search/README.md#pagination) spec.
 To avoid returning the entire original request in the response, the  `merge` property can be specified.
 This indicates that the client must send the same request headers that were sent in the original request, but with the specified headers values merged in.
 This allows servers to indicate what needs to change to get to the next page without mirroring the entire request back to the client.

+Implementations may also add link relations `first` and `last`, though these are not required and may be infeasible to implement in some data stores.

 See the [paging examples](../item-search/examples.md#paging-examples) for additional insight.